Automotive-Technology-Day/Automotive-Technology-Day.github.io/index.md

 {% include feature_row id="organizers_row" %}

-Please get in touch with  [sascha.hornauer@mines-paristech.fr](sascha.hornauer@mines-paristech.fr) or any of the organizers in case you have any further questions.
+Please get in touch with  [shashank.gaur@tttech-auto.com](shashank.gaur@tttech-auto.com) or any of the organizers in case you have any further questions.

-## Past Editions

-At IV2024, the organizers hosted the latest edition of this workshop: [https://kit-mrt.github.io/iv2024-workshop/](https://kit-mrt.github.io/iv2024-workshop/).